Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications: Life Sciences as a Rich Source of Nonlocal Phenomena and Processes: Mathematical and Computational Models

 where $m$ is a positive integer.
 This model can generate a non-uniform stationary pattern consisting of single or multiple patches with various shapes and sizes \cite{james2015,craig2016}.
 A generalization of the aggregation-diffusion equation (\ref{SSADE}) for multi-species populations is \cite{giunta2021}:

 where $u_{j}(x,t)$ are the densities of $N (\geq 1)$ populations at the spatial location $x$ and at time $t$.
 Here, $D_{j} (>0)$ is the diffusion coefficient of the population $j$ and $h_{jk}$ are constants that denote the attractive or repulsive tendencies (depending on its sign) of the population $j$ to the population $k$.
 Here, births and deaths have been neglected in the model because many animals make their spatial arrangement on shorter time scales.
 Authors in \cite{potts2019} studied the model (\ref{GADE}) for $m=1$ with the top-hat kernel function $\phi$ and incorporated the detection behaviour of the populations distributed over habitat in animal ecosystems.
-They have explained the detection in various forms, e.g., direct observations of the individuals at a distance, indirect communication between individuals via marking the environment, and the memory of past interactions with other populations \cite{giunta2021,potts2019}.
+They have explained the detection in various forms, e.g., direct observations of the individuals at a distance, indirect communication between individuals via marking the environment, and the memory of past interactions with other populations \cite{giunta2021, potts2019, watson1973}.

-Nonlocal models for crowd dynamics come from the study of many-body issues, gaining influence from the Boltzmann model and growing within a hierarchy of mathematical models \cite{thieu2023}.
+Nonlocal models for crowd dynamics come from studying many-body issues, gaining influence from the Boltzmann model and growing within a hierarchy of mathematical models \cite{thieu2023}.
 The Boltzmann model is a core model for understanding many-body systems and offers a platform for extending notions to crowd dynamics.
-In addition, for the many-body problem, each individual's behaviour impacts and is impacted by the activities of others.
+In addition, for the many-body problem, each individual's behaviour impacts and is impacted by the activities of others \cite{contreras2025}.
 Traditional models frequently focus on local interactions, but nonlocal models incorporate effects throughout the entire population.
-Due to the complexities of real-world events, validating and calibrating nonlocal models for crowd dynamics is not an easy task.
+Due to the complexities of real-world events, validating and calibrating nonlocal models for crowd dynamics is not easy.

 Data-driven nonlocal models in biology are an exciting intersection of computational methods and biological research \cite{srivastava2022}.
 These models leverage data to understand and simulate complex biological systems, considering interactions that occur over long distances.
 They can be applied to study phenomena like the spread of diseases, signalling pathways in cells, or ecological interactions in a community.
 By incorporating data into these models, researchers can gain a more comprehensive understanding of the underlying processes and make predictions based on real-world observations.